Diya050/meeting/manuals./administrator.md

 - Now since you have planned the meeting, its time to add attendees and send them invitations for the meeting.
 You can add as many attendees as you want by making them users of your frappe app.
-You can even add groups like a GooGle Group as an user by adding its email to send invitation to all the members in the group.
+You can even add groups like a Google Group as an user by adding its email to send invitation to all the members in the group.

 ![meeting7](https://github.com/Diya050/meeting/assets/124448340/adbdfff2-570d-4380-946e-fe55ff6c03ba)